 One route for charities to support their digital transformation journey is to recruit a Digital Trustee onto their board.
 At BIMA we believe this not only brings a wealth of digital expertise into charity organisations, but also provides a valuable experience for digital practitioners.
 So, through the BIMA Charities Council and through BIMA Scotland, we’re keen to support all the work being done to define what a digital trustee should be and to source industry professionals into these roles.

 We’ve received a lot of interest from the BIMA membership to get involved as trustees and much of the interest people have cited has been based on a desire to give back, learn more and meet new people.
 As well as the career boost that comes with extending their professional networks, and gaining new skills and experience.

-If this sounds like something you’d be interested in, Reach Volunteering in England are working hard to match digital capabilities into Third Sector organisations and you can find out more about what they do here
+If this sounds like something you’d be interested in, Reach Volunteering in the UK are working hard to match digital capabilities into Third Sector organisations and you can find out more about what they do here

 At the other end of the spectrum, understanding the importance of digital within an organisational strategy, and identifying the skills required to deliver that strategy, is crucial to a charity’s success.
 This is where a digital board member can add huge value.
 Reach Volunteering write more about this here

 Meanwhile, North of Hadrian’s Wall, The Third Sector Lab and SCVO have combined manpower and knowledge to create a digitally confident third sector in Scotland.
 They published their Call to Action 2 years ago.
 This was to encourage third sector organisations to explore, adapt, invest and collaborate to create a more digitally confident third sector in Scotland.
 It was recognised that the change required would be different for every organisation, but there were 5 overarching themes to focus on: